 Jamaican hot pepper shrimp recipe – Bringing some hot, peppery shrimp-tastic island style seafood to your house for all the family to enjoy.

 If you’re a fan of Caribbean cooking and hot food then look no further because you’re in for a treat with this dish.
-Jamaican hot pepper shrimp is fiery and packed with flavour, providing the correct about seasoning is applied.
+Jamaican hot pepper shrimp aka pepper prawns is fiery and packed with flavour, providing the correct amount of seasoning is applied.

 I know some people have a tendency to over saturate the shrimp with water once they’re in the dutch pot, in my personal opinion this literally kills the flavour.
 You’re probably wondering what I’m referring especially if you’re never had/made Jamaican hot pepper shrimp but the flavour/heat should be locked in the shrimp.